 The Conference Board reported that its Leading Economic Indicator Series rose a modest 0.3% in January following no change in December.
 It went on to report that.
 "If the economy is going to move on a faster track in 2014 compared to last year, consumer demand and especially investment will need to pick up significantly from their current trends."
 In a subsequent report, the Conference Board said its measure of Consumer Confidence fell moderately in February and January's measure was revised downward.
 Should the economy hit a soft patch, it would not be unusual as in each of the past five years there were times when the pace of the economy slowed noticeably, most often hitting a low point in March or June.
 On each occasion, however, growth subsequently resumed.

 Jim Muschinske, Revenue Manager

-Through the first five months of FY 2014, base general funds are up $584 million as compared to last fiscal year.
+Through two-thirds of FY 2014, base general funds are up $1.010 billion compared to last fiscal year.
 Much of that growth can be attributed to the one-time surge in transfers related to the refund fund [$397 million].
-However, despite the pause in October and November, the larger economically-related sources have fared decently.
-Sales tax continues to do quite well, up $164 million to date.
-Gross personal income tax is up $148 million, or $149 million net of refunds.
-Gross corporate income taxes are up $73 million, or $69 million net of refunds.
-Other sources are up $65 million for the year, although all of that increase can be attributed to September’s receipt of one-time court settlement proceeds.
+However, despite the occasional pause, the larger economically-related sources performed fairly well to date.